 The default certificate manager in Azure App Service does not support wildcard domains.
 Letsencrypt offers free wildcard ssl certificates.
-This post will detail all the steps needed to enable WildCard SSL certificates with Letsencrypt in Azure App-Service.
+This post will detail all the steps needed to enable WildCard SSL certificates in Azure App-Service.
 Its assumed that you already have:

 We’ll be scripting the commands and baking them into a startup script, and a cron job.
+This will give us wildcard SSL certificates with Letsencrypt in Azure App-Service!

 DNS